Amrita: Etymology

-Hinduism
+Historical vedic religion and Hinduism

 Vishnu took the form of the beauty Mohini and distributed the amrita to devas.
 When Svarabhānu tried to steal the amrita, his head was cut off.

 Amrita is repeatedly referred to as the drink of the devas, which grants them immortality.
 Despite this, the nectar does not actually offer true immortality.
 Instead, by partaking it, the devas were able to attain a higher level of knowledge and power, which they had lost due to the curse of the sage Durvasa, as described in the Samudra Manthana legend.
 It tells how the devas, after the curse, begin to lose their immortality.
 Assisted by their rivals, the asuras, the devas begin to churn the ocean, releasing, among other extraordinary objects and beings, a pitcher of amrita, held by the deity Dhanvantari.

 Brahma enlightens the devas regarding the existence of this substance:

 O Devas, in the northern division and on the northern bank of the ocean of milk there is a most excellent place called Amrita (nectar): so the wise say.
 Go there and being self-controlled practise hard austerities.
 There you will hear most sacred, purified words relating to Brahman grave like the muttering of clouds surcharged with water in the rainy season.
 That celestial speech is destructive of all sins and was spoken by the god of gods of pure soul.
 So long as your vow will not terminate you will hear that great universal speech.
 O gods, you have come to me and I am ready to grant you boons.
 Tell me what boon you do want.